arjavpoudel/arjavpoudel.github.io/_posts/2026-01-04-the-parable-of-inference.md

 But unlike the others, he realised at the trouble was not the cloth, nor the hooks, nor even the balance of forces.
 The trouble was memory itself.
 Every time a new shadow appeared, the valley forgot how it had solved all the previous ones.

-And so He spent the next few years in his workshop building the **Great Loom**.
+And so he spent the next few years in his workshop building the **Great Loom**.

 The great loom was a complicated thing.
 Inside were thousands of tiny, adjustable weights and interlocking gears.
 Along its front ran a shallow stone trough, wide enough to hold a shadow as one might lay out a rug.
 When a shadow was placed there, it settled- heavy, textured, restless.
 As the Loom digested the shadow, its levers would engage, and its weights would shift